lidofinance/lido-improvement-proposals/LIPS/lip-38.md

     /// Emitted for every request (validator ejector can use this events
-    /// to fulfill exits when partial withdrawals are turned off). event ExitRequested(
+    /// to fulfill exits when partial withdrawals are turned off).
+    /// `validatorIndex` is carried by the packed report record and is included
+    /// so the ejector can keep matching pre-signed exit messages by index. event ExitRequested(
         uint256 indexed moduleId,
         uint256 indexed nodeOperatorId,
+        uint256 validatorIndex,
         bytes pubkey,
         uint64 amountGwei
     );